kenluozhenyu/One_Click_Meteor_Shower/README.md

 Due to my GPU limitation I can only train the network with 256x256 gray image samples.
 The generated mask files will be resized back.
 But need to further check if that's good enough.

 Now an known problem is that the training set didn't include meteor close to the Milkyway center position.
 The generated mask could have some problem -- **TO DO #2**
+*(2020-3-26: Should have some improvement with the latest trained network weight file.
+But still need continue to improve)*

 ## Meteor image extraction